Payum/Payum/src/Payum/Core/Resources/docs/your-order-integration.md

 }
 ```

-Now we have to add this action to payment object.
+Now we have to add this action to gateway object.
 Also you have to register a storage that able to store Order.
 You have to add to `config.php` that was described in [get it started](get-it-started.md) chapter.

 ```php